-A medium chemical peel using glycolic acid or TCA can improve rolling or boxcar acne scars with only one treatment.
-The expected recovery time for a medium peel is three weeks.
-Multiple sessions may be necessary for you to achieve your goals.
+A medium chemical peel using glycolic acid or TCA can improve rolling or boxcar acne scars with just one treatment.
+The expected recovery time is 3 weeks.
+Depending on the severity of your scars, multiple sessions may be necessary for you to achieve your goals.

-The recovery time for a laser treatment session is 3–10 days, during which time you experience redness and swelling.
-Full results from each session are visible after six weeks, but multiple sessions may be required to achieve the desired results.
+The recovery time for a laser treatment session is typically 3–10 days, during which time you can expect to experience redness and swelling.
+Full results from each session are visible after 6 weeks, but multiple sessions may be required to achieve the desired results.